Tuesday, June 30, 2009

 Ø Fifty-five medical papers published and presented at the numerous medical conferences that took place every year.

 To help you decide if you might be interested in representing my book, I can send the following immediately upon your request: My Promotion Plan, My Curriculum Vitae, My Competition Analysis, and a Proposal of a possible subsequent book taken from daily journals and experiences in my year long residential treatment.
+[What about the book?
+Can you send the book?]

 Thank you for your generous time.
 I eagerly await your response and look forward to hearing from you soon.
 I have enclosed a SASE for your convenience.